LilianBoulard/PKS/README.md

-# Port-knocking
+# PKU
-A port-knocking utility.
+A Port-Knocking Utility.

 ## Issue
 Opening a server publicly to the Internet implies major risks.<br />